bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 - The 'startlines' command would fail to produce a line-by-line paragraph when it appears inside a 'startsection' command.

+- The manual equation number which was working previously stopped working, need to find out why.

 # The CJK font problem